AndyBrunner/Domino-JAddin/docs/README.md

 ### Application Development

-To be able to use this framework, you must simply add the `JAddin.class`, `JAddinThread.class` and the `notes.jar` file from your IBM Notes or IBM Domino installation to your development environment.
+To be able to use this framework, you must add the `JAddin.class`, `JAddinThread.class` and the `notes.jar` file from your IBM Notes or IBM Domino installation to your development environment.

 ### Application Testing and Distribution